-Here at The Willow Place for Women, we believe in the power of support.
-So, we like to get together as a group of women to talk about our needs each week.
+Here at Willow Place for Women, we believe in the power of support.
+We like to get together as a group of women to talk about our needs each week.
 This is known as our process group.
-Basically, it’s where we come to process what has happened over the weekend and process what needs to be done during the following week!
+This is a time where our clients come together, discuss and “process” what events occurred over the week/weekend, what triggers popped up, what emotions they felt, etc.

-Undoubtedly, individuals in treatment for both addiction and eating disorders will experience different thoughts, cravings, feelings, and experiences.
-But, through sharing these individual experiences, the weight doesn’t have to be carried alone.
-And, trusting relationships can be established, which are imperative to the success of recovery.
+Undoubtedly, individuals in treatment for both addiction, eating disorders, and mental health issues will experience different thoughts, cravings, feelings, and experiences.
+But, through sharing these individual experiences, the weight doesn’t have to be carried alone and trusting relationships can be established, which are imperative to the success of recovery.
 The goal of process groups is to establish a trusting community relationship between peers so that useful group therapy sessions can be obtained.

 Developing Helpful Social Skills with Process Group Therapy

 Being a part of a community allows individuals to learn how to socially interact in a positive, healthy way.
 During active addiction or eating disorders, individuals may not utilize healthy lifestyle patterns and work very hard to remain isolated from others.
 So, those who have spent years trying to avoid social interaction will have to relearn a number of techniques throughout treatment.
 This way, recovering individuals have the skills needed to live free from their addiction or eating disorders and also be able to develop healthy and meaningful relationships.

 During process groups, individuals begin to learn to express themselves to others.
 Additionally, they learn to listen and interact with others based on their experiences.
 While it may seem like simple social interactions, developing these social skills can help to prevent relapse, develop a supportive social circle, and even increase an individual’s state of wellbeing.